In a Nutshell:

 2. Sandtastik Sparkling Play Sand

 Sandtastik refers to their Sparkling White Play Sand as “sand with peace of mind.”
-The play sand is environmentally friendly, 100% natural, and is ideal for indoor and outdoor use.
+The play sand is environmentally friendly and ideal for indoor and outdoor use.

 Like the Safe Sand White PlaySand, Sandtastick’s play sand is also made from feldspar rock, so there may be some dust.
 Sprinkle the sand with water and the dust will settle.